shahramg/FLSbagfile/README.md

 This test checks for the existence of the following custom message types in the MATLAB environment:  flyinglightspeck/fls, flyinglightspeck/FLSLHD, flyinglightspeck/FLSDuration, flyinglightspeck/FLSRGBA.

 # Create a Bag File
-To create a bag file use the following command:
+To create a bag file for FLS flight paths use the following command:
 ```
 writeFlightPathToFile(FLSArray, Filename, Topic)
 ```